On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis

 \parbox{140mm}{ Modern weather and climate prediction models are based on a system of nonlinear partial differential equations called the primitive equations.
-Lie symmetries of the primitive equations are computed and the structure of its maximal Lie invariance algebra, which is infinite dimensional, is studied.
+Lie symmetries of the primitive equations with zero external heating rate are computed and the structure of its maximal Lie invariance algebra, which is infinite-dimensional, is studied.
 The maximal Lie invariance algebra for the case of a nonzero constant Coriolis parameter is mapped to the case of vanishing Coriolis force.
 The same mapping allows one to transform the constantly rotating primitive equations to the equations in a resting reference frame.
-This mapping is used to obtain exact solutions for the rotating case from exact solutions from the nonrotating equations.
-Another important result of the paper is the computation of the complete point symmetry group of the primitive equations using the algebraic method. }
+This mapping is used to obtain exact solutions for the rotating case from exact solutions for the nonrotating equations.
+Another important result of the paper is the computation of the complete point symmetry group of the primitive equations using the algebraic method. } \noprint{